Purp1eW0lf/Blue-Team-Notes/README.md

 ![image](https://user-images.githubusercontent.com/44196051/120313127-7d3c7680-c2d1-11eb-8941-e96575a63138.png)

-For example in our screenshot, on the left Microsoft's support page supposes the `EvenntsInstaller.dll` was written on the 13th January 2021.
+For example in our screenshot, on the left Microsoft's support page supposes the `EventsInstaller.dll` was written on the 13th January 2021.
 And yet our host on the right side of the screenshot comes up as the 14th January 2021.
 This is fine though, you've got that file don't sweat it.

 ---